cnoe-io/idpbuilder/examples/local-backup/README.md

 ![image](./images/bucket.png)

+### Backup

 Let's try creating a backup of an example application.

 First, create an example nginx app straight from the velero repository.